 Crystal Valley Parkway

-Changes are coming to Crystal Valley Parkway
+Changes are coming in July to Crystal Valley Parkway

 Safety is a priority for the Town of Castle Rock.
 For many, the thought of safety conjures up ideas of firefighters and police officers, but it also means appropriate traffic control, like speed limits.

 The Public Works Department studies traffic throughout Town and takes actions to keep the community safe.
 Sometimes, that includes installing new stop signs, or new crosswalks.
 Sometimes that means changing the speed limit.
 That is the case along Crystal Valley Parkway.

 Not that long ago, Crystal Valley Parkway was a two-lane road, which had a speed limit of 35 mph.
 Now, the road has been widened to four lanes and a median, so Public Works needed to reevaluate.
 The department recently studied speeds along Crystal Valley Parkway between the new Fire Station and Lake Gulch Road.
 The results showed a majority of people driving faster than the posted speed limit, due to the widened roadway.